-- Attend and lead Committee meetings on the second and fourth Monday of every month. - Attend Educational Support Services meetings on the third Friday of every month at the Chabot/Las Positas Community College District offices. - Attend Academic Senate meetings one Wednesday each month, sometimes to report only, but frequently to participate in the entire meeting - Attend the Curriculum Institute once per year - Attend regional trainings in curriculum sponsored by the Academic Senate of California Community Colleges, usually two times per year - Meet with Faculty, Deans, Division Curriculum Reps, Curriculum Specialist, CurricUNET Lead, and Academic Senate President as needed - Meet with Vice President of Academic Services prior to each Committee meeting to review upcoming agenda
+- Attend Educational Support Services meetings on the third Friday of every month at the Chabot/ Las Positas Community College District offices. - Attend Academic Senate meetings one Wednesday each month, sometimes to report only, but frequently to participate in the entire meeting - Attend the Curriculum Institute once per year - Attend regional trainings in curriculum sponsored by the Academic Senate of California

-- Set agenda for each Committee meeting, including involving other faculty, staff and administrators in discussions when needed.
-The Curriculum Chair also determines which curriculum proposals are ready for the agenda - Help coordinate District-wide curriculum solutions through the Educational Support Services - Guide the Committee in strategizing solutions to changes in curriculum law, policy, and regulation as determined by the California State Legislature, the Board of Governors of the California Community Colleges, and the State Chancellor's Office - Engage the College community in philosophical and practical discussions on how to serve students through curriculum solutions that conform to State expectations and are at the same time consistent with Las Positas College core values - Facilitate campus response to the continuing legal, procedural, and policy changes resulting from the Student Success Task Force in so far as they relate to Curriculum - Continue refinement of the CurricUNET process with the help of the Curriculum Specialist - Complete specific roles in CurricUNET - O Technical review - O Submit as approved once the Committee has voted approval - O Check hold for process1 and 2
+- Community Colleges, usually two times per year - Meet with Faculty, Deans, Division Curriculum Reps, Curriculum Specialist, CurricUNET Lead, and Academic Senate President as needed - Meet with Vice President of Academic Services prior to each Committee meeting to review upcoming agenda - Set agenda for each Committee meeting, including involving other faculty, staff and administrators in discussions when needed.
+The Curriculum Chair also determines which curriculum proposals are ready for the agenda - Help coordinate District-wide curriculum solutions through the Educational Support Services - Guide the Committee in strategizing solutions to changes in curriculum law, policy, and regulation as determined by the California State Legislature, the Board of Governors of the California Community Colleges, and the State Chancellor's Office - Engage the College community in philosophical and practical discussions on how to serve students through curriculum solutions that conform to State expectations and are at the same time consistent with Las Positas College core values - Facilitate campus response to the continuing legal, procedural, and policy changes resulting from the Student Success Task Force in so far as they relate to Curriculum - Continue refinement of the CurricUNET process with the help of the Curriculum Specialist - Complete specific roles in CurricUNET - Technical review - o Submit as approved once the Committee has voted approval - o Check hold for process 1 and 2